Setup with agent

 - explain which files changed and how to run the integration locally

-- ensure you use the same app_key for app id and key, and ensure you send a valid origin header
+- ensure you use the Vask app_key anywhere a Pusher-compatible SDK asks for app id or key, and ensure you send a valid origin header

 Constraints: